 - Pricing of equipment/services/facilities keeping in mind the environmental damage associated with it

-- Mandatory use or incentivise the production/use of bio degradable materials especially for packaging
+- Mandatory use or incentivize the production/use of bio degradable materials especially for packaging

 - Localised & problem specific laws as many problems are diverse, unique and area specific